 “This is a gripping story, right-sized for children but with all the authentic drama of any novel.”―Star Tribune

 “Beloved children’s author Yolen offers a fable about accepting others in spite of their differences and respecting the natural environment….[A] perfect selection for the reader who is new to novels.”―Booklist

 “Though there’s a suggestion the story is meant as fable, Nutley’s adventure stands alone as a satisfying animal fantasy.” —Kirkus Reviews

 “A quiet gem from a master storyteller.” —School Library Journal

 Jane Yolen lives in Massachusetts and has written more than 400 books across all genres and age ranges, including the Sydney Taylor Honor book Miriam at the River.
 In 2022 she was named the The Sydney Taylor Body-of-Work Winner.
 She has been called the Hans Christian Andersen of America and the Aesop of the twentieth century.

 Illustrator: Chris Monroe

-Chris Monroe's humor and intricate illustrations draw high praise from reviewers and bloggers alike.
-Chris is also the author and illustrator of Totally Uncool and the comic strip Violet Days, which has been in print for more than 20 years.
+Chris Monroe is an award-winning author, illustrator and cartoonist.
+Her picture books include Sneaky Sheep, Bug On a Bike and the Monkey With a Tool Belt series, which inspired the Netflix show Chico Bon Bon: Monkey with a Tool Belt.
+Chris is also the author and illustrator of the comic strip Violet Days, which has been in print for more than 20 years.
 She lives in Duluth, Minnesota.